 Python provides the pip package manager in order to install packages.
 By default, the pip package manager will install the latest version of the pip or Python package.
 But in some cases, you may need to install an older or specific version of the Python package by using the pip.
 This is generally required to meet dependencies.
 The pip install is used to install a specific or older version of the given Python package.

-Show Latest Version of the Python Package
+Show Latest Version of A Python Package

 pip3 show command and the package name.
-In the following example we will list the latest version of the numpy package.
+In the following example, we will list the latest version of the numpy package.

 $ pip3 show numpy